Ailuropoda baconi: Description

-Members of A. (melanoleuca) baconi were the largest members of the giant panda lineage, considerably larger than the preceeding species A. wulingshanensis, and somewhat larger than the living giant panda.
+Members of A. (melanoleuca) baconi were the largest members of the giant panda lineage, considerably larger than the preceding species A. wulingshanensis, and somewhat larger than the living giant panda.
 The average body mass of A. (m.) baconi some localities was estimated in a 2024 study at approximately 120-130 kg, with some individuals estimated to exceed 140 kg, compared to the around 120 kg and 100 kg average weight estimated for captive mature male and female giant pandas, respectively.
 The zygomatic arches of the skull are very well developed, though the sagittal crest at the top of the skull is only moderately developed.

 Palaeoecology

 Unlike the living giant panda, which is confined to mountainous areas higher than 1000 m above sea level, A. (m.) baconi ranged widely across southern China and into southeast Asia, from altitudes below 200 m to above 2000 m. δ^{13}C values derived from A. baconi specimens indicate that it had a preference for open forest habitat.
 Its diet was probably broader than that of the primarily bamboo consuming giant panda, though it was still predominantly plant based.
 Ailuropoda baconi was a titular member of the "Ailuropoda-Stegodon fauna" in southern China in the Middle-Late Pleistocene, alongside species such as the giant tapir Tapirus augustus,the Asian elephant (Elephas maximus) the extinct elephant-relative Stegodon orientalis, the Sumatran rhinoceros (Dicerorhinus sumatrensis), the extinct rhinoceros Rhinoceros sinensis (which may in reality actually represent the living Indian rhinoceros, Rhinoceros unicornis), wild boar (Sus scrofa), muntjac, water buffalo, sika deer (Cervus nippon), the extinct orangutan species Pongo weidenreichi, gibbons (Hylobates), tigers (Panthera tigris), and the extinct cave hyena (Crocuta ultima).